BrianLeek/Basic-Python-Calculator/README.md

 2 = Subtraction<br />
 3 = Multiply<br />
 4 = Divide</blockquote>
-3. Input your first number then press enter.
+3. Input your first number then press enter.<br />
 4. Input your second number then press enter.
 Now the answer to that math problem should display.